Using the Training View

 Choose the staining and slice

-Move through slices to collect variety when the staining looks different across slices.
+Move through slices to collect visual variety when staining pattern, intensity, or background changes.

-In practice, using training samples from around 3 to 5 visually different slices is often a good starting point.
+Using 3 to 5 visually different slices is often a good starting point.

 Understand the viewer

-Unclassified cells appear blue.
+Unclassified cells or candidates appear blue.

-Label single cells
+Label single cells or candidates

 Select and label many cells